Coconut Oil Is Not a Superfood—and 6 Other Reasons You Need to Stop Cooking with It

 Believe it or not, coconut oil has six times more saturated fat than olive oil per tablespoon, with a hefty 12 g of saturated fat per tablespoon.
-"For many, that's more than half the daily recommended amount," says Edwina Clark, MS, RD, head of nutrition and wellness at Yummly, a mobile app and website that provides recipe recommendations.
-It's true that not all types of saturated fats are created equal.
+“For many, that’s more than half the daily recommended amount,” says Edwina Clark, MS, RD, head of nutrition and wellness at Yummly, a mobile app and website that provides recipe recommendations.
+And science confirms it; in a recent report published in the journal Circulation, the American Heart Association found little to no difference between coconut oil and other highly saturated oils like butter and lard.
+It’s true that not all types of saturated fats are created equal.
 Coconut oil is particularly high in lauric acid, a type of saturated fat shown to raise good cholesterol (HDL), similar to unsaturated fats.
 The problem with lauric acid, unfortunately, is that it also raises bad cholesterol (LDL) and total cholesterol levels as well.
 By contrast, Clark notes, the polyunsaturated and monounsaturated fat that are abundant in olive oil and other vegetable oils have been shown to lower LDL and total cholesterol levels.
-Check out the subtle signs that you're eating too much bad fat.
+Check out the subtle signs that you’re eating too much bad fat.

 You might not know it from the buzz on the blogosphere, but coconut oil is not a superfood like salmon.
 “There are no large-scale, valid, or reliable studies to date supporting claims that coconut oils and butters boost energy, increase immunity, cure hypothyroidism, increase satiety, or decrease cravings,” Nicole Morrissey, RD, writes in her blog, PreventionRD.com.
 Coconut oil does have antioxidant compounds that may help to reduce the risk of disease.
 “It has been touted as a ‘miracle’ cure for heart disease, weight loss, lowering cholesterol and helping to reverse or slow the onset of Alzheimer’s disease,” asserts Gary Appelsies, the director of healthy eating at the YMCA of Central Florida.
 “While coconut oil can be effective in helping to treat chronic illness, like anything else it is not the end all be all.”